remigermain/nested-multipart-parser/README.md

 ## What it does:

-The parser take the request data and transform it to a Python dictionary:
+The parser takes the request data and transforms it into a Python dictionary.

 example: